Twixes/matloka.com/_drafts/floating-point-101.md

 ~~Albert Ein~~ **IEEE 754**.

-How so?
+How's this so simple?
 I mean, we all know how attempts at standardization _really_ turn out.

 <figure>
 <a href="https://xkcd.com/927/"><img src="https://imgs.xkcd.com/comics/standards_2x.png" title="Fortunately, the charging one has been solved now that we've all standardized on mini-USB.
 Or is it micro-USB?
 Shit." alt="Standards" height="283" width="500" loading="lazy"></a>